mrpdaemon/encfs-java/README.md

 encfs-java is a Java library for accessing data in [EncFS](http://www.arg0.net/encfs) volumes.
-It is able to derive the volume key from a user password, decode encrypted filenames (IV chaining is implemented) and decrypt file contents.
-Currently we also have experimental support for creating new volumes, moving/renaming files as well as copying file contents.
+It is able to derive the volume key from a user password, decode encrypted filenames (IV chaining is implemented), decrypt file contents, create new volumes, moving/copying/renaming files and directories within the volume as well as encrypting file contents into the volume

-We do support most encfs volume configuration options, and are interoperable with the official encfs implementation (http://www.arg0.net/encfs).
-Currently we only support the latest version (1.7.4), but we target to be able to support volumes created with legacy versions as well.
+We do support all encfs volume configuration options, and are interoperable with the official encfs implementation (http://www.arg0.net/encfs).
+Currently we only support volume created with the latest version (1.7.4), but we target to be able to support volumes created with legacy versions as well.

 ## Building